melodyyangaws/sql-based-etl/README.md

 sh-5.0# exit

 ```

-2.Copy the S3 bucket name from the deployment output
+2. Modify the job manifest file [native-spark-job.yaml](source/example/native-spark-job.yaml) stored on your computer, ie. replace the placeholder {{codeBucket}}.

 ![](/images/4-cfn-output.png)

-3.Modify the job manifest file [native-spark-job.yaml](source/example/native-spark-job.yaml)
-by replacing the bucket name placeholders.

 ![](/images/4-spark-output-s3.png)

-4.Submit the native Spark job
+3. Submit the native Spark job

 ```
 kubectl apply -f source/example/native-spark-job.yaml

 ```
-5.Go to SparkUI to check your job progress and performance
+4. Go to SparkUI to check your job progress and performance

 ```
 driver=$(kubectl get pod -n spark -l spark-role=driver -o jsonpath="{.items[*].metadata.name}")
 kubectl port-forward $driver 4040:4040 -n spark

-# type in `localhost:4040` to go to your web browser
+# go to `localhost:4040` from your web browser

 ```
-6. Examine the auto-scaling and multiAZs
+5. Examine the auto-scaling and multi-AZs

 ```
-# the job requests 5 executors with 5 new Spot instances.
+# The job requests 5 Spark executors (pods) on top of 5 spot instances.
+It is configurable to fit in to a single or less number of spot instances.
-# the auto-scaling will be triggered across multiple AZs.
+# the auto-scaling is triggered across multiple AZs, again it is configurable to trigger the job in a single AZ if reuqired.

 kubectl get node --label-columns=lifecycle,topology.kubernetes.io/zone kubectl get pod -n spark